skylessdev/skyla/replit.md

 # Overview

-Skyla is a static website project built with Node.js and Express, featuring a console-style interface for demonstrating a symbolic AI agent with cryptographic verification capabilities.
-The site includes a minimal homepage, an interactive console demo, documentation pages, and a sign-in interface.
+Skyla is a dynamic web application built with Node.js and Express, featuring a Claude AI-integrated console interface for demonstrating a symbolic AI agent with cryptographic verification capabilities.
+The platform includes Claude API integration, real-time AI processing, an interactive console demo, documentation pages, and maintains symbolic consistency through advanced state management.
 The project emphasizes clean, minimal design with a beige color scheme and monospace typography.

 # User Preferences